asdf-format/asdf/docs/asdf/developer_overview.rst

 so we could have our cake and eat it too.

 The ``walk_and_modify`` code handles the case where the tag code returns a generator instead of a value.
-These generators are expected to be the similar kind of generator that pyyaml uses, but differing in that instead of returing an empty container object it will populate whatever elements it can completely (e.g, all non-mutable ones), and complete the population of all the mutable memebers on the second iteration
+This generator is expected to be a similar kind of generator to what pyyaml uses, but differing in that instead of returing an empty container object it will populate whatever elements it can completely (e.g, all non-mutable ones), and complete the population of all the mutable memebers on the second iteration